JustRedTTG/PGE_Docs/docs/source/index.rst

     pip3 install pygameextra

-after the installation you can do the following to test if Pygame Extra is installed correctly:
+After the installation you can do the following to test if Pygame Extra is installed correctly:

 .. code-block:: python